Welcome to FBC on Park Street. Come, be family.

 On Sunday mornings we have options for kids from birth through sixth grade from trained and background-checked volunteers:

-There is a check-in system at the front entrance of the Children’s Building to make dropping off your kids an easy and secure process.
 Our role is to support you as you disciple your children.
 Our staff and volunteers bring the Bible to life for your children in exciting and creative new ways, and our Adult Sunday Morning Groups are studying the same materials as the kids so you have ready-made discussions on the way home.
 (It’s called The Gospel Project, and you can read all about it here.)

 I have youth.
 Where do they go?